Passport to English Logo

 Hurricane

 Prepare for a hurricane by doing some research ahead of time and securing your home.
 First, research to find out if your home is in a flood zone or an area with a low elevation which may be flooded.
 Find out where you would go if you had to evacuate your home and plan a route to get there.
-Secure your home by covering all of your windows.
+Secure your home by covering all your windows.
 Install storm shutters or board up the windows when a hurricane is approaching.
 Install straps or additional clips on the roof to securely fasten it to the frame structure of your home.
 Clear out your house's rain gutters and downspouts so water can drain.
 Reinforce your garage doors so that they don't blow off.
 Bring in all items that may blow away before the hurricane arrives such as outdoor furniture, decorations, and garbage cans.

 Thunderstorms

 Thunderstorms carry risk from high winds, rain, as well as lightning.
 Remove dead or rotting trees and loose branches that could fall in high winds.
 Bring inside or secure outdoor objects that could blow away.
 Unplug electronic equipment that may be damaged if lightning hits the electrical lines.
-Finally go indoors and wait until the storm passes.
+Finally, go indoors and wait until the storm passes.

 Flood